Ladies of London Star Annabelle Neilson's Cause of Death Revealed

 New details are being revealed in regards to Annabelle Neilson's unexpected death.

-A spokesperson for the Westminster Coroner's Court confirmed to Radar Online that the Ladies of London star's cause of death was "cerebrovascular accident" or a stroke.
+A spokesperson for the Westminster Coroner's Court confirmed to E!
+News that the Ladies of London star's cause of death was "cerebrovascular accident" or a stroke.

 Her tragic passing came as a shock to family members who recently broke their silence.
 In a statement, Annabelle's sister claims she died of a heart attack.